OWASP/www-policy/operational/expense-reimbursement.md

 ## Establishment

 Expenses will no longer be tied to chapter or project balances.
-When this policy is approved, all previous chapter and project balances - positive and negative - will be zeroed out and the net amount returned to general revenue.
+When this policy is approved, all previous chapter and project balances - positive and negative - will be zeroed out, and the net amount returned to general revenue.
 Expenses will then be funded solely from the Expense pool unless otherwise noted.

 ## Reimbursement Process